SAVE THE DATE!

 About the Intercultural Experience Program

 The Intercultural Experience Program (IEP) is a pre-orientation experience for first-year students that provides a mix of social activities and discussion groups to explore identity, diversity, and inclusion.
-Each participant will be matched with a "Big Brother or Sister" who will serve as a mentor and guide for them as they begin their journey at Stonehill.
+Each participant will be matched with a "Big Sibling" from the Advocates for a Brighter Stonehill Leadership Program who will serve as a mentor and guide for them as they begin their journey at Stonehill.

 This program is open to all incoming first-year students who are interested in meeting students from diverse backgrounds.
-International students are required to attend this program.
+International students are strongly encouraged to attend this program.

 Frequently Asked Questions